coralproject/design/README.md

 ###### Hypothesis driven design process flow
 1. Conceptualize *idea*.
 2. What *assumptions* can we make from this concept?
-3. Derive *hypothesis* from assumptions.
+3. What *hypothesis* can we formulate from these assumptions.

 >  Hypothesis structure
 >  If **[action]** then **[outcome]** because **[user need/problem has been addressed]**

-4. Plan *experiment* to test hypothesis.
+4. What *experiment* do we plan and conduct to test this hypothesis.
-5. Discuss *results* and present findings.
+5. What did we *learn*?
-6. Define *next step*.
+6. What will do *next*?

 When reaching out to help contribute with design, please let me know which area you would like to be involved in and follow the directions on the [contribute](contribute.md) page to get involved.